System Design Space

 Open chapter

-Distributed tracing in microservices shows the path of a request across services, queues, and dependencies so teams can find latency or errors from connected spans instead of guesses.
+Once a request passes through a dozen services, queues, and dependencies, "where exactly is it slow" stops being answerable from one service's logs.
+Distributed tracing in microservices reconstructs the full path of a request from connected spans, so teams find latency or errors from facts instead of guesses.
 This chapter covers trace context, context propagation, write path, read path, sampling, tail sampling, and trace storage in Jaeger and Tempo.
 It extends Observability & Monitoring Design and focuses on the operational decisions that shorten incident investigations.

 Tooling: Jaeger and Tempo